 The Postal Service delivers mail to your mailbox.
 The power company sends electricity to your meter.
 And Denver Water provides safe drinking water to your service line, which connects our water main to your home.

-There are nearly 200,000 service lines connected to Denver Water’s elaborate system of water mains, which run beneath the metro area.
+There are 312,000 service lines connected to Denver Water’s elaborate system of water mains, which run beneath the metro area.
 Some of those service lines are made of lead, and this can create a health risk if the lead leaches into your drinking water.

 Service lines are owned and maintained by property owners, not Denver Water.
 And that’s the challenge, we don’t know which homes have service lines made of lead.

 This is why Denver Water is taking a proactive approach to remove lead service lines from the community.
 In fact, since 2016, Denver Water has ensured the replacement of roughly 1,200 service lines per year.